hansr/esp-env-monitor/README.md

-Once the system has a solid net connection,  it will just spin happily in a 10 second loop sending Uptime, Analog reading, and Temperature reading (from the Dallas OneWire chip) to the cloud, and will read a few resources from the cloud - most notably the value of "d5" - a '0' in that resource will turn the LED on, and a '1' will turn it off.
+Once the system has a solid net connection,  it will just spin happily in a 10 second loop sending Uptime, Analog reading, and Temperature reading (from the Dallas OneWire chip) to the cloud, and will read a few resources from the cloud - most notably: 1) the value of "d5" - a '0' in that resource will turn the LED on, and a '1' will turn it off 2) the value of "cmd" - a value of "reprovision" will force an identity and WiFi credential reprovision sequence.

 License is BSD, Copyright 2018 2019, Exosite LLC (see LICENSE file)